macOS - A Linux Guys Perspective

 CMD + Shift + 4.

-Apple maintain a comprehensive, but unnecessarily complex support page on how to take screenshots.
+Apple maintains a comprehensive, but unnecessarily complex support page on how to take screenshots.
 There are many 3rd-party applications available to make this process easier, my personal favourites being Skitch and Lightshot.

 What’s more, is that whilst you can disable trackpad scrolling, you can’t disable scroll-wheel acceleration, not without using 3rd-party applications, many of which look like somewhat hacky scripts (not that I’m against those!).